AMDphreak/AMDphreak/README.md

 - ⚡ Fun fact: ...
 -->

-I commit to `main` on the first date.
+I fork on the first date and commit to `main`.